 What is the meniscus?

 The meniscus forms two crescents made up of cartilage.
-In the knee, there is an inner and outer meniscus.
-The meniscus has several functions.
+Inside the knee there is an inner and outer meniscus.
+The meniscus has multiple functions.
 The main functions of the meniscus are:

 • Steering of the knee especially during flexion and extension